-WE NEED ADDITIONAL CAPITAL TO RETIRE FULLY THE LIBERTY NOTE, TO SATISFY OUR WORK COMMITMENT, TO PROVIDE WORKING CAPITAL AND TO DEVELOP THE PROSPECT, WHICH CAPITAL WE MAY NOT BE ABLE TO RAISE OR WHICH MAY BE AVAILABLE ONLY ON TERMS UNFAVORABLE TO US.
+WE NEED ADDITIONAL CAPITAL TO RETIRE FULLY

+THE LIBERTY NOTE, TO SATISFY OUR WORK

+COMMITMENT, TO PROVIDE WORKING CAPITAL

+AND TO DEVELOP THE PROSPECT, WHICH CAPITAL

+WE MAY NOT BE ABLE TO RAISE OR WHICH MAY BE

+AVAILABLE ONLY ON TERMS UNFAVORABLE TO US.

-In connection with the acquisition of the Prospect from Liberty Petroleum Corporation ("Liberty"), we incurred deferred payments to Liberty in the form of two promissory notes in the original principal amounts of US\$500,000 (originally due on or before April 26, 2013) and US\$150,000 (originally due on or before July 26, 2013).
+In connection with the acquisition of the Prospect from Liberty, we incurred deferred payments to Liberty in the form of two promissory notes in the original principal amounts of US\$500,000 (originally due on or before April 26, 2013) and US\$150,000 (originally due on or before July 26, 2013).
 These promissory notes have undergone a number of amendments and were on September 26, 2013 combined into a single consolidation promissory note in the original principal amount of \$542,294, as some of the principal had been reduced and some interest had accrued.
-As extended, this consolidation promissory note is due and payable on or before September 2, 2015, provided that if we make prepayments in the aggregate amount of \$250,000 prior to the due date, then the due date for the remainder of the principal amount of and accrued interest on the note would be extended until November 2, 2015.
+As extended, this consolidation promissory note is due and payable on or before July 20, 2016.
+The Company and Liberty amended the Consolidation Note so that the all outstanding principal of this Note with accrued interest calculated to May 5, 2016 is \$587,724 plus interest and shall be due in a single balloon payment on July 20, 2016, and provided that on or prior to the Due Date of July 20, 2016, the Note can be paid in its entirety by the Company a) payment in cash of \$300,000, plus the amount of accrued interest and b) issuance of 1,150,895 restricted shares of Company's common stock.
 This promissory note will become due before we are able to commence production on the Prospect.
 Moreover, because of the acquisition of the Prospect, we have a work commitment with respect to the Prospect requiring us to expend stipulated amounts.
 In management's view, the geotechnical work completed to date meets the first year work commitment under the License.
 However, we will need additional funds to satisfy the work commitment in second and future years.
 Moreover, we will need working capital and further funds to explore and develop the Prospect in the manner that we prefer.
 Furthermore, we need additional capital to explore and develop the Prospect in a meaningful manner.